PeaBrane/Ising-Simulation/README.md

 # Ising-Simulation

+This repository is no longer under active development, but a more efficient and general python package for simulation of spin systems is currently planned.

+## Information

 This repository contains MATLAB implementations of standard algorithms for generating and simulating/solving Ising spin glass instances.
 The examples serve as a rough guideline on using the codes.

 The generation algorithms include the frustrated loop instances and the 3D tiling cube instances.
 The simulation algorithms include single spin-flip updates, cluster updates (wolff and kbd), and replica exchange methods.